Design Decisions

 No SDK Dependencies

 Virtual-context operates as a proxy, not a library.
-Point your API calls at localhost:8100 instead of api.anthropic.com, and everything works.
+Point your API calls at 127.0.0.1:5757 instead of api.anthropic.com, and everything works.
 No client changes, no framework lock-in.

 Format Detection Over Configuration